payalkamboj14/playground/dependency-manager/readme.txt

 Instructions to test the program :
 1. Checkout the code.
-2. Run the class main.test.manager.DependencyManagerTest
+2. Run the class test.java.manager.DependencyManagerTest